Pickled Eggs and Beyond

 People have been preserving eggs since…well….eggs.
 We know so much more about safety measures now than ever before, and we need to follow the advice given.
 With that said, however, I simply do not have room in my refrigerator for many pickled eggs.
 I do not see it as a viable way of preserving eggs if they are taking the same electricity-dependent space in my fridge that the raw eggs occupied.
 Do I have other options besides pickling?
 Perhaps not from a protecting-myself-legally standpoint.

 I can tell you that eggs were traditionally root cellared.
 We currently understand that they must maintain a fairly consistent temperature between 32-40°F, which is colder than most any root cellars.
 Many times, they were placed in sand, oats, or other dry goods in an upside down (skinny-side-down) position and they remained there for many months as fresh as the day there were laid, so they say.
-The eggs were candled before use, meaning that the eggs were checked for freshness by using a candle to see through their semi-translucent shells.
+The eggs were candled before use, meaning that the eggs were checked for fertilization by using a candle to see through their semi-translucent shells.

 Another root cellar method that was common beyond pickling was to use “water glass”.
 This chemical (potassium silicate) is still available today, and it seals up the pores of the egg.
 Since this included silica, the stuff in the packets that warns not to eat it, you would not be able to recycle the egg shells for animal feed calcium (and I would not personally add them to compost, either).